fasihafatima06/flower-market/README.md

-# FlowerMandi
+# FlowerMarket

-FlowerMandi is a lightweight live dispatch board for a busy flower market.
+FlowerMarket is a lightweight live dispatch board for a busy flower market.
 Vendors identify themselves with a stall number and name, then claim handcarts, reserve unloading bays, report equipment issues, and hand carts directly to another stall.

 ## Features